 Futurpreneur is a non-profit organization that offers young entrepreneurs mentoring, support, and financing.
-There are more than 3000 volunteer mentors who give startups advice.
+There are more than 3000 volunteer mentors who give startup advice.

 Apart from coaching and mentoring, Futurpreneur also contains online resources with tools, articles, and interactive business plan writers.

-If you’re a creative and you’re considering starting a new venture or taking your work to the next level, but feel unsure about the steps, this guide will get you going.
+If you’re creative and considering starting a new venture or taking your work to the next level but feel unsure about the steps, this guide will get you going.

 It details everything you need to know about how to write a business plan.

-In this Forbes piece, the author points out that the key issue is not whether to write a business plan or not but how to write a business plan.
+In this Forbes piece, the author points out that the key issue is not whether to write a business plan but how to write a business plan.

 There are many ways to do it.
 Some of these ways are efficient, and some of them are not.
 Here’s what you need to do it right.

-This business plan template and guide is the result of 20 years of research into the types of business plans that help entrepreneurs and executives raise funding and build thriving companies.
+This business plan template and guide results from 20 years of research into the types of business plans that help entrepreneurs and executives raise funding and build thriving companies.

-It’s primarily for those who have never created a business plan, but there’s plenty of advice for those who have written one or many plans before.
+It’s primarily for those who have never created a business plan, but there’s plenty of advice for those who have written one or many plans.